brian6484/CSKnowledge/Operating System/Linux/Cheat Sheet 4 .md

 847
 ```

-**847 requests in one second!** That's insane for a metrics endpoint.
+**847 requests in 10 seconds!** That's insane for a metrics endpoint.

 **Let's check how long the /metrics endpoint takes to respond:**
 ```bash